-What’s Wrong with Abstractions?
+What’s Wrong With Abstractions?

 Nowadays, everything is an abstraction.
 Is there a limit to the number of “existential threats”?
 Relativism, one of abstraction’s enforcers, is always present, making things better or worse depending on the goal of the solution of the day.
 Let’s not forget that.
 Consider the case of COVID-19.
 The US has done a great job based on the assumption that the US knows how to solve “enterprise” problems.
 Relativism, on the other hand, destroys abstraction: the United States is home to 4% of the world’s population and 25% of its deaths.
-Even though they sound great on paper, how many technological solutions fail to live up to their promises?
+Even though they sound great on paper, how many technological solutions actually fail to live up to their promises?

-In the Agile family, requirements management and timely, cost-effective software development are addressed abstractly.
+In the Agile family, requirements management and timely, cost-effective software development are addressed in an abstract way.
 It is, however, far too common for the context to fail.
 As a result, the field has been constantly inventing methods, tools, and techniques to manage requirements and develop applications, including rapid application development (RAD), rapid prototyping, the Unified Process (UP), and extreme programming (XP), to name a few.
-The Manifesto for Agile Software Development absorbed all the “new and improved” requirements/development methods, tools, and techniques into a new and improved requirements management and applications development methodology.
+The Manifesto for Agile Software Development absorbed all of the “new and improved” requirements/development methods, tools, and techniques into a new and improved requirements management and applications development methodology.
 Another approach to software development, SCRUM, was developed in the mid-1990s as a subset of Agile.
-There are several SCRUM techniques that developers have tried for years (or even months) but have had mixed to poor results in their efforts.
+There are a number of SCRUM techniques that developers have tried for years (or even months) but have had mixed to poor results in their efforts.
 Even in the current era of managed services and the proliferation of “software as a service” delivery models and low code/no code delivery platforms, DevOps – Agile’s second cousin – has a history of failure.

 Then, where does that put Agile?

 No, Agile should not be like a CPA exam in which every step must be followed to the letter.
 All abstract solutions, including Agile, SCRUM, and DevOps, suffer from unrealistically high expectations, making it nearly impossible to meet them.
-In the absence of a definitive endpoint, requirements management and application development are simply steppingstones along the way.
+In the absence of a definitive endpoint, requirements management and application development are simply stepping stones along the way.
 It’s important to remember that each step is merely a step in the process of gaining an understanding of ever-changing requirements and developing software applications that meet additional requirements that, over time, may approximate improvement.
-Because of the uncertainty, uncertainty, and high cost associated with the current requirements management and software development processes, Agile can help alleviate some of these issues.
-For it to be effective, it must be broken down into a simple formula that can be easily understood.
+Because of the uncertainty, uncertainty, and high cost associated with the current requirements management and software development processes, it is possible that Agile can help alleviate some of these issues.
+In order for it to be effective, it must be broken down into a simple formula that can be easily understood.
 Rather than being used as a tactical guidebook, Agile should be used as a long-term commitment to incremental discipline.
 A top-down approach to agile is preferable to a bottom-up approach.
 Companies that use “strategic Agile” have a better chance of success, but those that insist on “tactical Agile” are more likely to fail.
 The term “masters” is often used to refer to architects rather than engineers.